 Medical malpractice occurs anytime a healthcare professional—be it a nurse, doctor, surgeon, anesthesiologist, etc.—fails to take proper care in treating a patient, thereby causing the patient undue harm.
 Examples of common acts of medical malpractice in New York include:

 - Wrong site surgery;

 - Wrong patient surgery;

 - Anesthesia errors;

 - Failure to diagnose;

 - Improper treatment.

 The above errors can lead to infection, severe health complications, psychological injuries, and death.
 The majority of medical errors that occur are preventable, and occur as a result of healthcare provider negligence.
 Failing to communicate with a patient or hospital staff, failing to sanitize properly, failing to create a pre-op and post-op checklist, and failing to perform proper lab tests can all lead to the acts of malpractice listed above.
-Our Bronx and New Rochelle medical malpractice attorneys can provide more information.
+Our Bronx and Westchester medical malpractice attorneys can provide more information.

 Proving Malpractice to Recover Damages

 There are four components of a medical malpractice claim that must be proven in order to recover damages for harm sustained.
 These are: